 After deciding to buy a home, the first question home shoppers inevitably ask themselves is “Should I buy new or used?”
 While it’s a relatively straightforward question, there are a lot of factors that need to be taken into consideration when making the decision.
-Since buying a new home is typically the most expensive purchase someone will make in his or her lifetime, it’s important to find a home that not only meets your needs but lives up to your dreams.
-A used home was built to the original owner’s standards; it was built to make their dreams come true.

 It’s that time of year again.
 As fall gives way to winter, most of Arizona embraces the cooler temperatures and relief from our sweltering summers.
 In Prescott though, where summers are more temperate, winter brings more than just relief.
 Here winter brings hopes for snow and snow days, and, more importantly, anticipation for the holiday season.
 For anyone with plans of traveling to experience winter at its finest, there's no better place to celebrate Christmas than Prescott, Arizona's Christmas City.